-(i) the access to the marine space (without publicly disclosing their business models); (ii) the access to the financial support.
-Thus, there is a need for enabling mechanisms that facilitate access to space (with less legislative burden), financial sources and preservation of market opportunities for the investors or joint venture capital groups.
-Strong governance/all-in-all-out plus fallowing will help offshore ventures succeed. - Given that in Europe, there are social limitations (social acceptability (visibility...) and competition for space are critical limitations), the possibility of combining different activities (as for instance offshore wind farms and aquaculture) through the development of multi-purposes platforms should be considered.
-Another example is given by recommendation 9 of Bremerhaven declaration, according to which utilization of Open Ocean Aquaculture systems as potential environmental quality monitoring stations should be promoted as part of the international ocean observing systems networks; recommendation 3 mentions that there is an urgent need to address how societal values and policies affect the acceptance, structures, and types of offshore aquaculture.
+- First, it is essential to find solutions that can handle administrative/legal rules relating to licensing.
+State-controlled procedures could facilitate license applications, which involve considerable costs (as is the case in Ireland, where BIM directly applied for an aquaculture license). - Investors expressing interest in developing aquaculture businesses also find it difficult to secure (i) access to the marine space (without publicly disclosing their business models); (ii) access to the financial support.
+Thus, mechanisms that facilitate access to space (with less legislative burden), financial sources and preservation of market opportunities would help investors or joint venture capital groups.
+Strong governance/all-in-all-out plus fallowing would help offshore ventures succeed. - Recogising that there are social limitations in Europe (social acceptability (visibility...) and competition for space are critical limitations), options for combining different activities (as for instance offshore wind farms and aquaculture) through the development of multi-purposes platforms could be considered.
+Another example is given by recommendation 9 of the Bremerhaven declaration, according to which utilization of Open Ocean Aquaculture systems as potential environmental quality monitoring stations should be promoted as part of the international ocean observing systems networks; recommendation 3 mentions that there is an urgent need to address how societal values and policies affect the acceptance, structures, and types of offshore aquaculture.